Albany, Kentucky

 Albany is a home rule-class city in Clinton County, Kentucky, in the United States.
-The population was 2,033 at the 2010 census.
+The population was 1,760 as of the 2020 census.
 It is the county seat of Clinton County.
 It is located on U.S. Route 127, about 6 mi north of the Tennessee border.

 History

 The community of Albany grew up around a tavern established by Benjamin Dowell in the early 19th century.
 In 1837, residents voted to make the location the seat of county government.
 It is generally accepted that the town, formally incorporated on January 27, 1838, was named after Albany, New York, but a local legend holds that, during the vote to determine the location of the county seat, patrons of Dowell's tavern shouted "All for Benny!", then "all Benny," which led to the town being called Albany.
+The Albany-Clinton County Chamber of Commerce has an annual dinner on the courthouse square called "All for Benny."

 During the Civil War, Albany was attacked by Confederate forces, and many buildings, including the courthouse, were burned.
+The area was also the scene of much guerrilla activity on both sides.
 A marker in the courthouse square notes that Clinton was the native county of Civil War terrorist Champ Ferguson, hanged after the war for atrocities.

 Geography

 Albany is located in south-central Clinton County at 36°41′36″N 85°8′7″W (36.693280, -85.135286).
 The city lies at an elevation of 960 ft at the foot of the western edge of the Cumberland Plateau.
-Albany Rock, a western spur of the plateau, rises northeast of the city to an elevation of 1700 ft.
+Albany Rock, the peak of a western spur of the plateau, rises northeast of the city to an elevation of 1700 ft.

 According to the United States Census Bureau, the city has a total area of 5.8 km2, of which 0.01 sqkm, or 0.23%, is water.